govaanand37/DevOps-Project/Jenkins/Jenkins_on_docker/README.md

 # Jenkins on docker

-This docker compose file has all the required services to create a new Jenkins [kinda sandbox] using docker in our local machine. we can use this Jenkins for practice purpose
+This docker compose file has all the required services to create a new Jenkins [environment] using docker in our local machine. we can use this Jenkins for practice purpose

 ## Pre-requisite